Thomas Ravenel Answers Questions In Court On November 5th

-Former Southern Charm star Thomas Ravenel is about to face the judge in his first hearing after his arrest on assault charges.
-At the hearing on November 5th in Charleston, a judge will determine whether or not the case will be held over for trial and with what charges in reference to the alleged assault on the Ravenel family nanny, Nanny Dawn.
+Former Southern Charm star Thomas Ravenel is about to face a judge in his first hearing after his arrest on assault charges.
+At the hearing on November 5 in Charleston, a judge will determine whether or not the case will be held over for trial and with charges he should face in reference to the alleged assault on the Ravenel family nanny, Nanny Dawn.

-People Magazine says that for now, the prosecutor is planning on proceeding with assault and battery charges against Nanny Dawn who claims she was sexually assaulted by Thomas Ravenel as a nanny for his two children, Kensington Calhoun and St. Julien Rembert Ravenel after he broke things off with her mother, Kathryn Dennis.
+People Magazine says that for now, the prosecutor is planning on proceeding with assault and battery charges.
+Nanny Dawn claims she was sexually assaulted by Thomas Ravenel.
+She worked as a nanny for his two children, Kensington Calhoun and St. Julien Rembert Ravenel, after he broke things off with their mother, Kathryn Dennis.

-Nanny Dawn, who has asked that we don’t use her last name said that she’s hoping the charges against Ravenel will be increased after the detective in the case, Christopher Malinowski testifies about the evidence he’s gathered against the former politician.
+Nanny Dawn, who has asked that the media doesn’t use her last name, said that she’s hoping the charges against Ravenel will be increased after the detective in the case, Christopher Malinowski, testifies about the evidence he’s gathered against the former politician.

-Nanny Dawn says that Thomas “corralled her into the master bedroom, dropped his pants, blocked the door and proceeded to rip my clothes off.
-Without going into further detail, Dawn said she eventually got away.”
+Nanny Dawn says that Thomas “corralled her into the master bedroom, dropped his pants, blocked the door and proceeded to rip [her] clothes off.”
+Without going into further detail, Dawn said she eventually got away.

 Dawn explained that Ravenel choked her, leaving marks around her neck that appear in photos that police have from her phone with appropriate time stamps.